BennyThadikaran/BseIndiaApi/README.md

 ```

 ## Example Folder

 `src/examples` contains scripts that use the `BSE.py`.
 These are script i wrote some years back.
 All scripts incorporate color and fancy formatting to look good. 😄

+To use the scripts download or clone the repo.

 - **ann.py**: This is the only script i still use to date.
 It display all corporate announcements and corporate actions relating to your watchlist or portfolio.
   - To get started, store your watchlist symbols in a text file each symbol on a new line.
   - At first, execute `ann.py` passing the text file as an argument. `py ann.py watchlist.txt`.
 This will generate a `watchlist.json` file and print out all announcements and actions related to your watchlist.
   - Next time, simply execute `py ann.py` to see announcements for the day.
 - **news.py**: `news.py` simply prints the last 10 announcements for a scrip.
   - Execute it as `py news.py infy`.
   - You can optionally limit the results by passing a number after the symbol.
   - `py news.py infy 3`.
 This returns the last 3 announcements.
 - **actions.py**: `py actions.py infy` to print the recent corporate actions.
 Nothing more.
 - **advances.py**: `py advances.py` to print the advance decline ratios for various bse Indexes.